JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

     v2.0 also drops support for all Julia versions less than 0.7.

+    *we also have a cool new logo*

-!!! tip "Julia Billiard animation"
+!!! tip "Julia Billiard logo animation"
     Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard", which is the logo of our package!

 ## About Billiards

-A dynamical billiard is a system where a particle is propagating inside a domain, bouncing from obstacle to obstacle by a specular reflection at the boundary of the obstacles.
+A dynamical billiard is a system where a particle is propagating inside a domain, bouncing from obstacle to obstacle (i.e. the *boundary* of the domain) by a specular reflection at the boundary of the obstacles.
 This basic idea can be extended in many ways, one of which is replacing the particle orbit from a straight line to a circle.

 Billiard systems have been used extensively in mathematics, nonlinear dynamics and chaos and played an important role in the development of nonlinear science.
 The [wikipedia page](https://en.wikipedia.org/wiki/Dynamical_billiards) has many examples of different types of billiards.
 Also, the [scholarpedia](http://www.scholarpedia.org/article/Dynamical_billiards) entry is a good read on the subject.